mozillascience/studyGroup/_posts/2023-02-28-workalong.markdown

 **What's happening?**

 The Carpentries use Etherpads for collaborative writing during workshops.
 But how are those Etherpads created?
-How can set up your own for a workshop you are teaching?
+How can you set up your own for a workshop you are teaching?
 And how can they be used in a smart and accessible way for learners and helpers?

 Join us in this hands-on session!